Taylor runs wild as Arizona thrashes Oregon State, 35-14

 With the score 28-14, Taylor’s long run crushed any remaining hopes for the Beavers (1-3, 0-1).

-Oregon State coach Jonathan Smith has juggled starters and playing time at quarterback, but Blount started his third straight game.
+Oregon State has juggled starters and playing time at quarterback, but Blount started his third straight game.
 Season starter Jake Luton replaced Blount last week versus Nevada but injured his ankle and did not play Saturday.

 Last season, Arizona went for a whopping 534 rushing yards against the Beavers in a 49-28 victory.
 On Saturday, the Wildcats had 442 rushing yards.